nicholaswmin/dyno/README.md

 Some measurements are recorded by default;
 others can be recorded by the user within a task thread.

+Every value, default or custom, is tracked as a [Histogram][hgram], so every recorded value has tracked `min`, `mean(avg)`, `max` etc properties.

+This is necessary because only a [`statistical method`][nd] can shield your test results from uncontrollable environmental events that might skew your test results.

-Collected measurements are continuously provided as arguments
-to the `onTick` callback.
+Collected measurements are continuously provided as arguments to the `onTick` callback.

 ```js
 // ...